If you find this add-on useful, please star it on GitHub — stars show appreciation and help maintainers know their work matters.

 ddev restart

-This automatically installs all dependencies:
+This automatically installs the required dependencies:

 After installation, environment variables are in .ddev/.env.opencode: